aws-samples/machine-learning-using-k8s/tensorflow-inference-kubeflow.md

        |-- variables.data-00000-of-00001
        `-- variables.index
    ```

+   Note thatn you will need to login to access the repository of [AWS Deep Learning Containers](https://aws.amazon.com/machine-learning/containers/) by running the command `$(aws ecr get-login --no-include-email --region us-east-1 --registry-ids 763104351884)`

 2. Create S3 bucket and upload your models to `s3://eks-tensorflow-model/mnist/1`. `1` is model version number.
 You can also use our pretrained model [here](samples/tensorflow-serving/model).
 This requires your serving component has GPU.